Grawnya/boutique-ado/README.md

 * Add Stripe keys to Heroku config vars.
 Login to Stripe account and click "Developers" followed by the "API keys" tab.
 * Copy the pushable key and the secret key and add them as variables.
 * Create a new webhook endpoint, as the old webhook sends requests to the gitpod workspace in the same way as mentioned previously, adding the signing secret varaible as well to heroku.
+\
+&nbsp;
+## Sending Emails with Google SMTP
+* Go to Your Gmail account, click on settings and go to the "Accounts and Import" tab.
+Click on "Other Google Account Settings" and click on the security tab.
+* Click 2 step Verification and turn it on for text messaging for your phone number.
+* Search for "App Passwords" in the search bar while in the security tab and select the first option.
+Click "Mail" as the app and for device, click "other" and call it Django.
+* This produces a 16 character password, which can be used as a config variable called `EMAIL_HOST_PASS`.
+* Another variable called `EMAIL_HOST_USER` should be set, which is equal to the email.
+In my case `dailynewsemail22@gmail.com` is used.
+* All associated code updates are put into `settings.py` to account for both development and production stages.